 To learn more about saving and paying for college, feel free to join one of our free workshops covering the Little-Known Secrets of Paying for College.

-If you do not think you will qualify for financial aid or have questions about college financial planning, schedule a free consultation with one of our college funding experts.
+If you do not think you will qualify for financial aid or have questions about college financial planning, schedule a free consultation with one of our independent college funding experts.